MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-tutorial.md

 ---
 ---

-# Get started with the Live Share SDK
+# Get started with Live Share SDK

-This get started is an evolution of the [Fluid Framework Quick Start](https://fluidframework.com/docs/start/quick-start/) and is designed to quickly run a Live Share based [DiceRoller sample](https://github.com/microsoft/live-share-sdk/tree/main/samples/01.dice-roller) on your computer's localhost.
+Get started with Live Share SDK using the Dice Roller sample.
+This get started is an evolution of the [Fluid Framework Quick Start](https://fluidframework.com/docs/start/quick-start/) and is designed to quickly run a Live Share based [Dice Roller sample](https://github.com/microsoft/live-share-sdk/tree/main/samples/01.dice-roller) on your computer's localhost.

 :::image type="content" source="../assets/images/teams-live-share/dice-roller.png" alt-text="DiceRoller Sample":::